 Driving in the rain safety tips- before you set off

 The first step to staying safe on the roadways is to understand and plan for upcoming weather conditions.
-Using a weather-focused website helps you forecast weather conditions for your journey, allowing you to plan ahead.
+This helps you forecast weather conditions for your journey, allowing you to plan ahead.

 For example, if you know in advance you will be driving in heavy rain, you can make sure to:

-- have your windshield wipers replaced with new blades
+- have your windscreen wiper blades replaced with new blades

 - have your windshield wiper fluid upgraded to one which naturally aids your windshield in repelling water.

-- Check tyres for adequate tread (and find out if you need winter tyres fitted)
+- Check tyres for adequate tread depth (and find out if you need winter tyres fitted)

-- Ensure all vehicle lights are working: headlights, brake lights, indicators, fog lights and hazards
+- Occasionally, damp causes problems, especially in older vehicles.
+Check your electrical systems and ensure all vehicle lights are working: headlights, brake lights (tail lights), indicators, fog lights and hazard lights

 (We all know we should be doing that before every trip anyway… right?
 Don’t rely on a clever vehicle system to tell you when a bulb is out- go check them manually before your next road trip.)